vikashchauhan90/system-design/Use Cases/Medical Telemetry Processing/README.md

 * Ensures all events for a patient go to the same partition
 * Guarantees ordering per patient
-* Handles device reassignment safely by remapping at ingestion layer
+* Handles device reassignment safely via ingestion-layer mapping

 ---